bmc/brizzled/id/124/index.md

     git config --get remote.origin.url

+or, if you want all of them:

+    git remote -v

-If you put that command in a shell script called `git-url`, you can simply invoke it like this:
+If you put the command in a shell script called `git-url`, you can simply invoke it like this:

     git url